bespoke-silicon-group/bsg_replicant/README.md

 ## Dependencies

-To simulate/cosimulate/build these projects you must have the following tools.
+To simulate/co-simulate/build these projects you must have the following tools.

    1. Vivado 2018.2
    2. A clone of aws-fpga (v1.4.5)
-   3. Synopsys VCS
+   3. Synopsys VCS (We use O-2018.09-SP2, but others would work)

 This repository depends on the following repositories: